tpolvinen/tpolvinen.github.io/about.md

 title: About
 permalink: /about/
 ---
+AIoT thesis blog by Tatu Polvinen

-This blog will be used to publish notes and weekly-ish progress report-ish things on and about my bachelor's thesis on Agricultural IoT.
+This blog is used to publish notes and weekly-ish progress report-ish things on and about my bachelor's thesis on Agricultural IoT.

-Current writing files with supporting workflow files are available at Github repository [Agri](https://github.com/tpolvinen/Agri).
+Current writing files with supporting workflow files are available at Github repository: [Agri](https://github.com/tpolvinen/Agri)

+If you have any questions, comments, suggestions etc. please contact me with email at: [tatu.polvinen@gmail.com](mailto:tatu.polvinen@gmail.com)